 For your engineers to be successful in their on-call duties, you must ensure that they are trained well and prepared, with everything they need, to execute their on-call shift.
 The best practices shared in this guide are a great first step in ensuring that your team, and your on-call processes, are efficient and ready to create the best experience for your customers.

-If you’d like to learn more about how to optimize your own incident management and alerts with Opsgenie, we invite you to join us for a webinar on November 12 where we’ll be discussing:
+If you’d like to learn more about how to optimize your own incident management and alerts with Opsgenie, please watch our webinar How to Automate Incident Alerts, and Escalation with Opsgenie on-demand, where we’ll be discussing:

 - Opsgenie and how it can help your Help Desk or IT Operations team thrive